ElFadiliSalwa/ElFadiliSalwa/README.md

-# Hi there 👋 I'm ElFadiliSalwa!
+# Hi there 👋 I'm ElFadiliSalwa! | DATA SCIENCE STUDENT📊

 Welcome to my GitHub profile!
 I'm a passionate individual focused on leveraging data to derive insights, build intelligent solutions, and create impactful visualizations.